nodegoat/documentation/configuration/API/README.md

 To assign a User to a client, click 'add' at the relevant client, and:
 *    Specify whether the client is allowed access (active or inactive) through the client.
 You can change this state by editing the User assignment.
 *    Search and select the relevant User.
-*    Provide the duration the User is allowed access through the client.
+*    Provide the validity period the User is allowed access to the API through the client.
 Leave the validity period empty to allow for indefinite access.
 You can change the validity period by editing the User assignment.

 The required passkey (token) is generated automatically.
 Consult the [API usage section](/usage/API/README.md) to start making authenticated requests through the client with the generated User passkey (token).